digfish/geotagged-media/README.md

 ## TODO

+* Two or more maps in the same HTML stream does not work properly (need to replace HTML id's with classes)
+* The providers maps keys should stay on server and not be send to the client
+* Geomark manually must be done in a modal overlay instead of a new page (done for media list view)

-* Add an overlay icon to media library in grid mode
+* Add an overlay icon to each photo in media library in grid mode
-* Filter on Media Library by if have metadata fields for camera or geolocation
+* Filter on Media Library by if have metadata fields for camera or geolocation (partially done, not using camera)
-* Clicking on the popup in the geomap it will not bring the attachment details form in the media library in grid mode
-* composer must be installed not by default, but ONLY if the user wants to use geocoding
 * Use [Leaflet Map Visualization Library](https://leafletjs.com/) on mobile devices instead of OpenLayers
-* Plugin view in backoffice: allow to access settings on a link close to the plugin entry
-* Geomark manually must be done in a modal overlay instead of a new page
-* Store geodata in EXIF tags directly in files that don't have it
-* Show position on a map directly in the "edit media" details
-* Turn the metadata information in the "Save box" in edit media details into a form, suppressing the form that's shown below the picture
-* Remove the geotag from metadata stored in Wordpress
-* Two or more maps in the same HTML stream does not work properly (need to replace HTML id's with classes)
+* Add MapBOx to the list of source providers